shahedmomenzadeh/Qwen2.5_VL_video_QA_finetune/README.md

-qwn2.5 VL 3B fine tune on a sampple video
+qwn2.5 VL 3B fine tune on a sample video